The dreaded prickly heat!

 Prickly heat or miliaria!

-The analogy that comes to mind is that of a field of cactus on one’s body with the thorns facing inwards,
+The analogy that comes to mind is that of a field of cacti on one’s body with the thorns facing inward,

 The prickly heat sufferer feels that s/he is impaled by cactus